 The world is constantly reminded that corruption knows no geographic boundaries.
-In South Africa, former President Jacob Zuma was just jailed for refusing to testify before an anti-graft commission and remains embroiled in several other court cases involving corruption allegations that helped remove him from power.
-In Malaysia, former Prime Minister Najib Razak was found guilty and sentenced to 12 years in prison last year over the fraud and embezzling charges that precipitated his downfall.
+Over the past few years, in South Africa, Peru and Malaysia, leaders were forced to step down, and in some cases convicted, over accusations of graft and corruption.
 A money laundering investigation launched in Brazil in 2008 expanded to take down a vast network of politicians and business leaders across Central and South America over the course of the following decade.
 And former U.S. President Donald Trump’s administration saw a steady stream of officials who were forced to resign after being caught using their offices for private gain.

 The impact of actual corruption is devastating, whether it siphons money from government coffers or drives policy that is not in the public interest.
 The effects can be particularly pernicious in developing countries, where budgets are tight and needs are vast.
 The United Nations estimates that corruption costs $2.6 trillion in losses every year.

 But even the perception of corruption is dangerous, undermining people’s faith in government institutions, a phenomenon that is helping to drive a crisis of democracy worldwide.
 In Transparency International’s latest Corruption Perceptions Index, most governments are seen as corrupt by their own citizens.
 The rise of populist governments in particular poses challenges.
 By their nature, populists tend to define themselves against a corrupt elite, but once in office, they often weaken institutions and divert attention from their own use of the levers of power to enrich themselves.